Swimming Pools & Spas

 Safety Barrier Regulations

-On 23 December 2017 an amendment to Part 8, Division 2 of the Building Regulation 2012 took effect requiring ALL private swimming pools and spas within the Shire of Gingin to have compliant safety barriers.
+On 23 December 2017 an amendment to Part 8, Division 2 of the Building Regulations 2012 took effect requiring ALL private swimming pools and spas within the Shire of Gingin to have compliant safety barriers.
 Please be advised, new regulations are coming into effect on 21 June 2024.

 Changes to Fees/Charges for Swimming Pool Applications & Inspections effective 21 June 2024